-We don’t recommend driving to the museum as you may find it difficult to park.
-However, the museum offers 12 Car Parks Bay for the blue badge holders.
+We don’t suggest driving to the museum as you may find it difficult to park.
+But, the museum offers 12 Car Parks Bay for the blue badge holders.
 This is where people with disabilities can park their cars.
 You cannot book the blue badge parking space in advance.
-From Cromwell Road in South Kensington, you can access the museum from the main entrance, however, there is another step-free entrance on Exhibition Road.
+From Cromwell Road in South Kensington, you can access the museum from the main entrance, but, there is another step-free entrance on Exhibition Road.

 The National History Museum Tube

-There is 3 underground (Metro) lines close to the Natural History Museum.
-District (Green line), Circle Line and Piccadilly Line.
+There are 3 underground (Metro) lines close to the Natural History Museum.
+District (Green line), Circle Line, and Piccadilly Line.